ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 }
 ```

 The "iss" must be present to allowed multiple IdP in the network while the "exp" is necessary to define the expiration time of the ID token.
+The "onerecord_id" is necessary for authenticate the party and it's used to fill the `isRequestedBy` property in action requests.
 Other claims can be added to the JWT Token according to the IdP configuration but might not be used by the ONE Record server.

 ## Validate JSON Web Tokens